fdilke/bewl/notes/for-sussex.md

 ## Topos implementations (2)

-The last three all work in an existing topos.
+The last three all work inside an existing topos.

 So if Ɛ is a topos, we can construct a new topos Aut(Ɛ) consisting of all the dots-with-a-single-